inkarkat/vim-UnconditionalPaste/README.md

     CTRL-R ~ {0-9a-z"%#*+/:.-}
-                            Insert the contents of a register, toggling the case of the first alphabetical character of the first word (similar to gup / gUp).
+                            Insert the contents of a register, toggling the case of the first alphabetical character of the first word.
+                            Like g~p / g~p, but in insert mode.

 INSTALLATION
 ------------------------------------------------------------------------------